C128Guy/C128Guy/README.md

 - 👋 Hi, I’m @C128Guy
 - 👀 I’m interested in ...
 Amiga
 - 🌱 I’m currently learning ... how to solder.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... nothing.
+I'm just here to hack your designs.
 - 📫 How to reach me ...
 Some men you just can reach.

 <!---